From £40,080

 Inside the new Range Rover Evoque you’ll find new luxurious materials; grained leather, Windsor leather, Dinamica ® Suedecloth, Premium kvadrat wool blends and eucalyptus fibre textiles.

-Optional dual high-definition 10” touch screens give you easy access to navigation, calls, media, and more.
+The high-definition 11.4” curved glass touchscreen gives you easy access to navigation, calls, media, and more.
 Behind the wheel, you’ll notice a high-res interactive driver display with driving information, entertainment, and active safety data.
 The InControl infotainment system, Touch Pro comes as standard, linking you and your vehicle to the wider world.

 A confident and assured drive.
 Following on from it’s iconic predecessor the Range Rover Evoque features the distinctive Coupe-like silhouette it’s known for.